Map of Vietnam

 Vietnam Satellite Map

 Vietnam occupies a total area of 331,699 square kilometers (128,070 sq mi).
 In comparison, it’s larger than Malaysia but smaller than Japan.
 Within the Indochinese Peninsula (comprising Vietnam, Laos, and Cambodia), Vietnam’s coastline stretches for 3,260 kilometers (2,030 mi) along the South China Sea.
 Near its coastline, it contains several islands like Phu Quoc, Con Dao, Cham, and Tho Chu Islands.
-Whereas its disputed islands are the Paracel Islands (Hoang Sa) administered by China as well as the Spratly Islands (Truong Sa) are disputed with China (PRC) and Taiwan (ROC).
+Whereas its disputed islands are the Paracel Islands (Hoang Sa) administered by China as well as the Spratly Islands (Truong Sa) are disputed by China (PRC) and Taiwan (ROC).
 Overall, the country is a mix of different landscapes like waterfalls, sand dunes, tropical rainforests, sandy beaches, and caves.
 In fact, it’s home to the world’s largest cave, Hang Son Doong.

 Vietnam Physical Map

 Vietnam is mostly highlands, with mountains in the far north and northwest.
 At 3,147 meters (10,326 ft), Fansipan is the highest mountain in not only Vietnam but also all of the Indochinese Peninsula.
 This is why the mountain is also nicknamed “the Roof of Indochina”.
-Vietnam’s other mountainous region is the Annamite Range, which straddles along its western border with Laos and Cambodia.
+Vietnam’s other mountainous region is the Annamite Range, which straddles its western border with Laos and Cambodia.
 Overall, it’s a long and narrow country with coastal plains often unsuitable for crop production.

 Vietnam Provincial Map